 Jessica was born in Montreal, Quebec but grew up on the west coast of Canada, on Vancouver Island, BC.

-The Avon River meanders through the city centre and on its banks you find cycling paths, the green expanse of Hagley Park and Christchurch Botanic Gardens.
+The Avon River meanders through the city center and on its banks you find cycling paths, the green expanse of Hagley Park and Christchurch Botanic Gardens.
 Christchurch City is known as the “Garden City” because of its many beautiful parks, gardens and tree-lined streets.

 Christchurch nowadays offers an eclectic mix of historic elegance and contemporary culture.
-As the gateway to the South Island it’s a must visit.
+As the gateway to the South Island it’s a must-visit.

-Like this article?
+Like this article about expat life in Christchurch?
 Pin it!

-Featured image by Mjobling
+Featured image about life in Christchurch by Mjobling